peterhgruber/writingsmartcontracts_algo/README.md

 * **TeacherNotes** Additional background information
 * **LaTeXSources** of assignments and slides

 # Deployment to Students
-Distribute the contents of the entire repository to students.  **Do not change the folder structure.** When you have worked through the repository, remove your `credentials` file from the distribution to students.
+Distribute the contents of the entire repository to students.
+* **Do not change the folder structure.**
+* When you have worked through the repository, **remove your `credentials` file before distributing to students.**

 Students will have to bring their laptops and smart phones.
 They will have to install the following software (see also chapter 2 – Tools):